 As stated, the cat is not a natural host for the heartworm which means the migrating larval heartworms are not likely to complete their life cycle.
-To recap from the Heartworm: the Parasite section presented earlier, infection begins with a mosquito bite.
-Baby heartworms called "microfilaria" are slurped up by the mosquito feeding on an infected dog.
+To recap from above, baby heartworms called "microfilaria" are slurped up by the mosquito feeding on an infected dog.
 The slurped up young heartworms must spend enough time (several weeks) in the mosquito's body to develop into an infective stage at which point it is ready to infect a new host.
 The infective stage heartworm larva is deposited in a drop of mosquito spit adjacent to a mosquito bite, the larvae crawl into the skin puncture made by the mosquito, gain access to their new host, and continue to develop in the soft tissues of the new host, eventually making their way into the circulation and to the host's pulmonary arteries.

 The migrating young worm uses molecular signposts to tell it how to get to its host’s pulmonary arteries where it wants to finish growing up, mate and live out its life.
 The worm is prepared to read CANINE signposts and does not always migrate correctly trying to understand feline protein signals.
 The worm may get lost and end up who knows where in the body.
-If the young worms get to the pulmonary arteries at all they are killed by the especially reactive feline immune response against them.
+If the young worms get to the pulmonary arteries at all most of them are killed by the especially reactive feline immune response against them.
 It is this immune reaction that causes heartworm disease in the cat and it can start as soon as 75-90 days after the infecting mosquito bite.

 Heartworm-Associated Respiratory Disease (HARD) mimics feline asthma and the two diseases look identical on radiographs.
 Cats with HARD will cough, wheeze ( a musical respiratory sign similar to a sigh), and vomit (though it may be hard to tell aggressive productive coughing from vomiting).
 Breathing may be shallow and rapid and may progress to actual respiratory distress.
 Heartworm testing is the only way to distinguish these conditions.